Rencontres Trans Musicales: The International Trans project

 The international work has been going on since the end of the 1980s.

-Turned towards research and exploration of musical movements and where they originate, the programming puts us in touch with artists, labels, editors and agents on all continents.
-On the other hand, the Trans collaboration with foreign media and professionals is strong and continuous.

-Since the 2001 edition, the International Trans project consolidates and extends their work overseas, in partnership with Cultures France, a governmental operator on all international actions.
+Since the 2001 edition, the International Trans project has extended their work overseas, in partnership with Cultures France, a governmental operator on all international actions.
 The project was conceived as a way to extend the collaboration with the artists beyond the time span of a single edition.
 The line-up included bands that have performed or are about to perform the Trans in Rennes; they are joined by local artists.

 Previous actions

 Expo 2002

 The Trans Musicales team programmed two evenings at the Cargo, in Neuchâtel, for the Expo.

 Trans/Ubu/Bato Fou

 In March 2003 two evenings and two residencies opposing Dj Morpheus vs. El Diabolo (Réunion) and Dj Buddha vs. Tamm Ha Tamm (Réunion).

 Norway 2005

 During the festival, By-Larm, one evening in honour of Rennes and one improvised concert at the top of a glacier.